Thank you for a wonderful Summer 2021.

 Learn about organic gardening and cooking, help take care of our chickens, raise tadpoles, and get to work with ant, worm, ladybug, and butterfly farms.
 Explore engineering with Hexbug mazes, gyroscopes, and geodesic domes, and discover what goes on in volcanoes.

-Special events during the summer include carnivals, group dramatic and musical productions, and outside entertainers, such as magicians, jugglers, puppet shows or musical variety acts.
+Special events during the summer include Carnival, Fessy Games (for Upper Camp), Camp at Twilight (for Middle Camp), Family Evening (for Lower & Middle Camps), and outside entertainers, such as magicians, jugglers, puppet shows or musical variety acts.

-Explore self-expression through dance and movement while learning basic to more advanced steps in different genres, and even get the opportunity to choreograph routines.
+Explore self-expression through dance and movement while learning basic to more advanced steps in different genres, and even get the opportunity to choreograph routines in our brand-new Center for the Arts.

 Practice tennis fundamentals like forehand, backhand, and footwork, and play games that reinforce this skill building.
 The emphasis for younger children is on imaginative games and drills to help acquire skills.
 Older campers showing strong interest receive more advanced instruction to sharpen their technique.